castai/docs/docs/guides/autoscaling-policies.md

 # Autoscaling policies

-Autoscaling policies define a set of rules based on which your cluster is monitored and scaled to maintain steady performance at the lowest possible cost.
+Autoscaling policies define the set of rules based on which your cluster is monitored and scaled to maintain steady performance at the lowest possible cost.

 This topic describes the available policy configuration options and provides guidance on how to configure them.